 You are smart, dedicated, and ready to start on your road to GMAT glory but like many other GMAT test takers have been out of school for some time and have lost a pretty basic skill: How to study.
 Here are a few practical tips to help you get the most out of your GMAT studying.
 The basic idea is: practice in an organized way so that you can learn from your mistakes.
+If you are right at beginning of the preparation I’d start with How to Prepare for the GMAT and then come back here for the study tips.

 Make a GMAT Schedule